hvijaycse/HacktoberFest_2K20/README.md

 # HacktoberFest_2K19
 Happy Hacktoberfest! :octocat: this repo is for HacktoberFest 2019, either its your first time using Github, first PR or a professional, aim of this reporistory is to help everyone to contibute, make one more pr and get the perk of contibution [Free Tshirt and Stickers].

+# Hall of Fame 🔥
+Check out the [Hall of Fame](https://github.com/Showndarya/Hacktoberfest) for a list of contributors with a minimum of one commit with their gravatar.
+To know more about a contributor, click on the gravatar to go to their github profile.

 # Hacktoberfest

 So what is hacktoberfest exactly?